mousemke/_val/README.md

 If you would like to have _val running on your irc/slack/twitch/whatever in our hosting pool let us know.
 The hosting pool is run on an EC2 instance and is funded only by donations.
 It's a good way to have your bots running without having to worry about it.

+All json files are missing.
+Be sure to copy the example files to the correct name.

 Feel free to donate to keep _val's hosting server up and running!